 Which Should I Buy?

 Are you trying to decide between gems or jewelry for yourself or a loved one?
-Are you thinking about incorporating this October birthstone into your jewelry wardrobe?
-Here are the pros and cons for both diamonds and opals!
+Perhaps you’re thinking about adding this October birthstone to your jewelry wardrobe.
+Or maybe you can’t decide between an opal gemstone or diamond ring.
+Here are the pros and cons for both a diamond ring and opal ring!

 The Pros of Lab Grown Diamonds: